BigPolarBear1/factorization_v3/README.md

 Note: I am now finding myself doing functionally the same as SIQS with just more overhead to calculate the factor_base.
 Which is not good.
 I will explore the 2d sieving part again and also lifting, but I need to move away to v4 asap, bc I'm burning too much time here.

+I'm so depressed.

+To get any strength out of this number theory compared to normal SIQS, you need to achieve 2d sieving.
+Without that it is pointless, then you just end up doing slower SIQS.
+Looking at this stack overflow PoC, seeing this trick they do to enumerate root values for multiple linear coefficients within the same quadratic coefficient...
+I think I can do the same by enumerating quadratic coefficients within a modulus.
+I think some approach like that is how you succesfully do 2d sieving.
+Let me bash my head against that today.

+I'm so awfully depressed.
+Today is really bad.
+Having a lot of suicidal thoughts.